adrianapvent/e-comm/README.md

 ## Description

-Welcome to the Employee Footprint project!
+Welcome to the E-Comm project!

-An application that manages a company's employee database.

-You may visit the deployed [website]() to try it out for yourself!
+Object-Relational Mapping (ORM) Challenge: A interactive E-Commerce back end utlizing Object-Relational Mapping as power be Sequelize

 ## Table of Contents